Genoa: 18th century

 In 1729, the Republic of Genoa had to cope with the beginning of the Corsican revolution for their independence.
 First led by Luiggi Giafferi and Giacinto Paoli, this conflict culminated after 26 years of struggle, costly in economic and military terms for the Republic of Genoa, in a self proclaimed Corsican Republic in 1755 under the leadership of Pasquale Paoli, son of Giacinto Paoli.

 The Republic of Genoa continued its slow decline well into the 18th century, losing its last Mediterranean colony, the island fortress of Tabarka, to the Bey of Tunis in 1742.

 The Convention of Turin of 1742, in which Austria allied with the Kingdom of Sardinia, caused some consternation in the Republic.
-Consequently, the Republic of Genoa signed a secret treaty with the Bourbon allies of Kingdom of France, Spanish Empire and Kingdom of Naples.
+Consequently, the Republic of Genoa signed a secret treaty with the Bourbon allies of the Kingdom of France, the Spanish Empire and the Kingdom of Naples.
 On 26 June 1745, the Republic of Genoa declared war on the Kingdom of Sardinia.
 This decision would prove disastrous for Genoa, which later surrendered to the Austrians in September 1746 and was briefly occupied before a revolt liberated the city two months later.

 The Republic of Genoa, in a weak state and not capable of suppressing the Corsican struggle for independence, was forced to cede Corsica to France in the 1768 Treaty of Versailles.
 Only a year later, Napoleon Bonaparte was born in Corsica.

 In 1780, the Confetteria Romanengo was founded in Genoa.